iSuneast/ComfyUI-WebhookNotifier/README.md

 ## Example

-Connect the output of an image generation node (type `IMAGE`) or a VHS/VideoHelperSuite node (type `VHS_FILENAMES`) to the WebhookNotifier node's `images` input, set your webhook URL, and optionally provide additional information in JSON format.
-When generation is complete and this node is executed, it will send a POST request to the specified webhook URL with your custom data.
+Connect any output (IMAGE, STRING, LATENT, VHS_FILENAMES, etc.) to the WebhookNotifier node's `any_input`, set your webhook URL, and optionally provide additional information in JSON format.
+When the upstream node completes execution, the webhook will send a POST request to the specified URL with your custom data.

 ## Debugging